 Loma Linda is an extremely ethnically-diverse city.
 The people who call Loma Linda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Loma Linda residents report their race to be White, followed by Asian.
 Loma Linda also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.69% of the city’s residents.
-Important ancestries of people in Loma Linda include German, Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 28.20% of the city’s residents.
+Important ancestries of people in Loma Linda include German, Irish, English, Italian, and French.

 The most common language spoken in Loma Linda is English.
 Other important languages spoken here include Spanish and Tagalog.